Hayleymol/hayleymol.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. candidate in [LAVA Lab](https://lava.kaist.ac.kr) in KAIST.
 My research interest lies in making novel telepresence systems.
+Recently, I have been focusing more on scene synthesis and generation within telepresence environment.
 I have experience in motion generation, user experience, and generating novel MR systems.
 I also work as a metaverse consultant who plans and operates MR events.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.